CadenMG/CadenMG.github.io/_articles/matrix-multiply-rust.md

 => Flops = 2^37 / 4.75 = 29 GFLOPS
 => Utilization = Flops / Max flops = 29 / 845 = 3.4%
 ```
-We've only achieved 3.4% of the maximum...
+We've only achieved 3.4% of the maximum😕.
 That really makes you appreciate the engineering work behind hyper-optimized libraries such as `numpy`:
 ```python
 import random
 import numpy as np